michaelcullum/fig-sec-wg-ideas/security-policy-docs.md

   the same code base that might be affected).
 Drupal has a dedicated system built on drupal.
 * ZendFramework uses zf-security@zend.com
 * SugarCRM uses secure@sugarcrm.com
-* WordPress, Revive  uses HackerOne
+* WordPress, Revive use HackerOne

 https://hackerone.com/directory aims to provide a listing of security contact info for hackerone and non-hackerone projects.